dotnet/docs/docs/core/compatibility/aspnet-core/6.0/identity-bootstrap4-to-5.md

 * Bootstrap V5 for the .NET SDK 6.0
 * Bootstrap V4 for the .NET SDK 3.1 and 5.0

-ASP.NET Core 3.1 and 5.0 applications using Identity which migrate to ASP.NET Core 6 default to using Bootstrap V5 while using the Identity templates made for Bootstrap v4.
-This mismatch renders the Identity templates incorrectly.
+Template created ASP.NET Core 3.1 and 5.0 apps contain Bootstrap V5 in *wwwroot\lib\bootstrap*.
+Template created ASP.NET Core 6 apps use Bootstrap V6.
+When an ASP.NET Core 3.1 or 5.0 app is migrated to .NET 6, the application detects `UIFramework` version 5, while *wwwroot\lib\bootstrap* contains version 4.
+This version mismatch renders the Identity templates incorrectly.

 #### Reason for change